MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/WSMan-Remoting-in-PowerShell-Core.md

 ---
-description: Remoting in PowerShell Core using WSMan ms.date: 10/07/2021
+description: Remoting in PowerShell using WSMan ms.date: 10/22/2021
-title: WS-Management (WSMan) Remoting in PowerShell Core
+title: WS-Management (WSMan) Remoting in PowerShell
 ---
-# WS-Management (WSMan) Remoting in PowerShell Core
+# WS-Management (WSMan) Remoting in PowerShell

 ## Instructions to Create a Remoting Endpoint

-The PowerShell Core package for Windows includes a WinRM plug-in (`pwrshplugin.dll`) and an installation script (`Install-PowerShellRemoting.ps1`) in `$PSHome`.
+The PowerShell package for Windows includes a WinRM plug-in (`pwrshplugin.dll`) and an installation script (`Install-PowerShellRemoting.ps1`) in `$PSHome`.
 These files enable PowerShell to accept incoming PowerShell remote connections when its endpoint is specified.

 ### Motivation